How Old Is 37 Months

 Developmental Milestones at 37 Months (3 Years and 1 Month)

 A child's development is a complex and individual process.
 While there are typical milestones, each child progresses at their own pace.
-However, understanding common developmental expectations for a 37-month-old can help parents, caregivers, and educators assess a child's progress and identify any potential areas needing attention.
+That said, understanding common developmental expectations for a 37-month-old can help parents, caregivers, and educators assess a child's progress and identify any potential areas needing attention.

 Physical Development: